nafeesahyounis/data-centric-dev-project/README.md

 * When user is in session, their email is automatically added to any entries that they add to the database, so there is a cross-relation between the two collections.

+* Given that Mongodb methods are case sensitive, all data is stored in lowercase for the things_to_do collection.
+Additional functionality has been added to all forms related to this database (searchbar,find, add & edit).
+This functionality converts all inputted form data to a lowercase string, then into a lowercase dict and then it is returned with the proper casing in the search.
+This is for consistency & better UX when searching and adding.

 ## Technologies Used